Highland Valley Copper Mine, B.C.

 Share this page to spread the word.

-Did you know that according to the most recent figures, Canada is the world's third-largest producer of rough diamonds by both volume and value?!
-Canadian diamonds are some the most sought-after globally because of their conflict-free nature – unlike those sourced from many o...
+Did you know that Canada is the world's third-largest producer of rough diamonds by both volume and value?!
+Canadian diamonds are some the most sought-after globally because of their conflict-free nature – unlike those sourced from many other parts of the world.
+Canadian diam...

 Did you know that Mining in Quebec accounted for 34.3% of Canada's gold production in 2019, or that the province also is home to the largest operating gold mine in the country?!
 If you didn't, you'll want to read on and learn more facts such as how Quebec's mining industry is...